How to Dry Mint in a Dehydrator: A Step-by-Step Guide

 Storing dried mint is essential to preserving its flavor and freshness.
 The secret to maintaining its zest and vibrancy is to ensure it remains distant from heat, light, humidity, and oxygen.

 When selecting a container for storage, choose one that’s made of glass or plastic with an airtight lid.
+For best results, use an air-tight container to preserve the mint’s freshness and flavor for several months.
 This will help protect the mint from any outside contaminants that could affect its taste or texture.
 Avoid using metal containers as they can cause oxidation which can lead to spoilage over time.
+Plastic bags are not recommended for storing dried mint, as they can cause condensation and spoilage.

 Store your dried mint in a dark, chill location – like a pantry or cupboard – far from direct light and other heat sources such as stoves and ovens.
 If you live in an area with high humidity levels, consider placing your container inside another sealed bag or jar before putting it into the cupboard so that no additional moisture gets inside.